Open-LinaOS-Foundation/LinaOS/Documentation/driver-api/vfio-mediated-device.rst

 4. Boot the VM.

-   In the Linux guest VM, with no hardware on the host, the device appears as  follows::
+   In the LinaOS guest VM, with no hardware on the host, the device appears as  follows::

      # lspci -s 00:05.0 -xxvv